 by François Rivière and Jean-Bernard Naudin

 I’ve always been a big mystery fan, so when an opportunity to visit Devon came along, I knew exactly where I wanted to go, and why.
-I had just finished reading the English edition of “In the Footsteps of Agatha Christie” and rather than just review the book, I wanted to retrace her steps myself.
+I had just finished reading the English edition of “In the Footsteps of Agatha Christie” and rather than simply review the book, I wanted to follow in her footsteps myself.

 The timing couldn’t have been better…two years later, the Moorland Hotel, where Agatha Christie went to complete her first manuscript, had been sold.

 To read more, click here: Dame Agatha’s Life in Devon